-2.3 Model Equation Files
+2.4 Model Equation Files

-Model equations are maintained in standard text files (with a .txt suffix).
+Model equations can be maintained either in standard text files (with a .TXT suffix) or as documents in WordPerfect 5.0/5.1 format.
 The model object contains an OLE link to the model equation file so that equations can be edited from within WinSolve by double clicking on the model icon in the model object window or by selecting the Edit model option on the File menu.
-When this command is selected, WinSolve will open the editor associated by Windows with text files.
+When this command is selected, WinSolve will open the application associated by Windows with the appropriate file type (.TXT or .WP).